heutelbeck/sapl-policy-engine/sapl-documentation/2_3_PolicyStructure.md

 This is the core.
 Everything else is either a refinement of the basic idea or tools for dealing with the coordination of votes cast from multiple policies and how to resolve them deterministically to the correct overall decision.

-E.g., one policy might say "you are a financial advisor, and therefore you are permitted to read financial reports of clients."
+For example, one policy might say "you are a financial advisor, and therefore you are permitted to read financial reports of clients."
 But at the same time another policy might say "you worked with another client in the same sector, and therefore you may have a conflict of interest and may not read the report of this other client."
 By defining either the right combining algorithm on PDP level or by using a policy set, an organization can ensure that